B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 $~$

 ### $\color{magenta}{BONUS\ -\ EASTER\ EGG}$
-For a bit of fun I thought it would be cool to hide an `easter egg` within the contract but not mention it.
+For a bit of fun I thought it would be cool to hide `easter eggs` within the contract but not mention anything about it.

-If you remember back we already stumbled across 2 of the hints.
+If you remember back we already stumbled across 2 of the "easter eggs".
 * M1cr0s0ft (Easter Egg: 3 of 5)
 * r3mUV8y5 (Easter Egg: 2 of 5)

-We know there are 5 hints in total to find, now that we have root access this should be a trivial task locating the remaining 3 using a simple `find` command.
+We know there are 5 easter eggs in total to find, now that we have root access this should be a trivial task locating the remaining 3 using a simple `find` command.

 ```
 root@velocity9-bastion:/home/c199999# find /home -type f -exec grep -l -i "(Easter Egg:" {} \; 2>/dev/null